 The Master's program requirements include a set of core theory and econometrics courses, and electives in Agricultural and Applied Economics and other departments.
 Master's students are also given the opportunity to conduct research leading to a master's thesis for the Master of Science degree.
-The formal learning goals for Master's students include:
+The formal learning outcomes for Master's students include:

-- Articulates and critiques theories and empirical methods to address research issues in agricultural, environmental, international development or community economics - Identifies data sources, appropriate methodologies, and evaluates evidence relevant to questions in agricultural, environmental, development or community economics - Clearly communicates applied economics issues, methods, and empirical analysis using both written and oral strategies - Recognizes and applies principles of ethical, collegial and professional conduct
+- Articulates and critiques theories and empirical methods for quantitative analysis relevant to agricultural, environmental, international development, or community economics. - Identifies data sources, applies appropriate econometric methodologies, and evaluates quantitative evidence relevant to questions in agricultural, environmental, international development, or community economics. - Clearly communicates applied economics issues, methods, and empirical analysis using both written and oral strategies.